Spencer-Gardner/CS260/notes.md

 ##### Return
 Arrow functions also have special rules for the return keyword.
 The return keyword is optional if no curly braces are provided for the function and it contains a single expression.
 In that case the result of the expression is automatically returned.
 If curly braces are provided then the arrow function behaves just like a standard function.
 ##### This and Closures
-Arrow functions inherit the this pointer from the scope of where it is created.
+Arrow functions inherit the `this` pointer from the scope of where it is created.
 This makes what is known as a closure.
 A closure allows a function to continue referencing its creation scope, even after it has passed out of that scope.
 Closures provide a valuable property when we do things like execute JavaScript within the scope of an HTML page, because it can remember the values of variables when the function was created instead of what they are when they are executed.
-The point of a debounce function is to only execute a specified function once within a given time window.
+The point of a `debounce` function is to only execute a specified function once within a given time window.

 ### Arrays
 JavaScript array objects represent a sequence of other objects and primitives.
 You can reference the members of the array using a zero based index.
-You can create an array with the Array constructor or using the array literal notation shown below.
+You can create an array with the array constructor or using the array literal notation shown below.
 ```js
 const a = [1, 2, 3];
 console.log(a[1]);